Nurses from around the Northern Cape during a march to the office of the premier as part of the international nurses day(Picture by Olebogeng Molale)

 Another nurse Kedibone Seleke said many nurses love their jobs “but the environment can be toxic.”

-Retired nurses Alleta Thupane said she and other retired nurses were part of the march because they understood first hand what the younger nurses were going through.
+Retired nurse, Alleta Thupane, said she and other retired nurses were part of the march because they understood first hand what the younger nurses were going through.
 She said she worries that the pressure of working long hours and having to do work that is not part of one's contract would be too much for the younger nurses.

 Retired nurse Alleta Thupane representing the Retired Nurses fellowship Picture: Olebogeng Molale

-“Unfortunately, there is nothing to celebrate in 2022.
-Nurses in the province have seen a continued trend but the government fails to prioritize health care services in our communities and they undermine nurses who are expected to deliver these health services in the province.
+“Unfortunately, there is nothing to celebrate in 2022... the government fails to prioritize health care services in our communities and they undermine nurses who are expected to deliver these health services in the province.
 Nurses died of Covid-19 because of corrupt officials and politicians who are more interested in filling their pockets than to ensure that nurses and other health workers were safe in their facilities” Vassen said.

-He said DENOSA was tired of a “government that does not care about the well-being of our nurses, most of the time they are overwhelmed by the work they are doing because the Department of Health is dragging feet to appoint and train young nurses ,it is over three years now and we do not have specialised nurses in most of our health facilities around the province.”
+He said DENOSA was tired of a “government that does not care about the well-being of our nurses, most of the time they are overwhelmed by the work they are doing because the Department of Health is dragging their feet to appoint and train young nurses.
+It is over three years now and we do not have specialised nurses in most of our health facilities around the province.”